bilfeldt/laravel-route-statistics/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/bilfeldt/laravel-route-statistics/Check%20&%20fix%20styling?label=code%20style)](https://github.com/bilfeldt/laravel-route-statistics/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/bilfeldt/laravel-route-statistics.svg?style=flat-square)](https://packagist.org/packages/bilfeldt/laravel-route-statistics)

 Log requests and group together for aggregated statistics of route usage.
-This package is usefull for logging:
+This package is usefull for getting insight into how is using the application (authenticated user or ip) and what aspects of the application they use.

-- Authenticated requests: We log the authenticated user
-- Unauthenticated requests: We log the IP - this is especially interesting to track scrapers or login attempts
-- 3xx/4xx/5xx requests: It can be useful not only to log successful responses but also those resulting in errors
+Grouping requests by route means that this package saves a minimum of data to the database and subsequent purging of old data can improve this even further.

+This package lets you:

+- See how much each user uses the application and what part of the application they use
+- See if any unauthenticated users are making a lot of requests to your application

 ## Installation